colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 game.playMove(1);
 ```

 You should see a `MoveResult` object returned.
-If you expand the object then expand the `board` field, you'll see that the value `1` has been added to the bottom of the second column on the board.
+If you expand the object and then expand the `board` field, you'll see that the value `1` has been added to the bottom of the second column on the board.

 If you do, congratulations!